-Health care assistants are among the most needed front-line workers in British Columbia — and for graduates who want to enter the workforce with not only the credentials but the direct employer relationships and hands-on experience that health care organizations value most, the Co-op version of Edison College’s HCA program offers a meaningful advantage.
+Health care assistants are among the most needed front-line workers in Canada—and for graduates who want to enter the workforce with not only the credentials but also the direct employer relationships and hands-on experience that health care organizations value most, the Co-op version of Edison College’s HCA program offers a meaningful advantage.

 Graduates of the HCA with Co-op diploma are prepared for the same full spectrum of front-line caregiving roles as the standard HCA program — with one powerful addition: the co-op placement often becomes a student’s first employer, turning supervised work experience directly into a job offer.
 Career opportunities include: